Last updated 27 August 2018

 Young people as applicants

-A person under the age of 18 who is experiencing domestic violence can apply for a domestic violence order in certain circumstances.
-They can apply for an order if they are in an intimate personal relationship or an informal care relationship (but not a family relationship) (s 22 DFVP Act).
+A person under the age of 18 who is experiencing domestic violence can apply or be a respondent for a domestic violence order in certain circumstances.
+They can apply for or be a respondent in an order if they are in an intimate personal relationship or an informal care relationship (but not a family relationship) (s 22 DFVP Act).

-This means that children under the age of 18 cannot apply for a domestic violence order against their parents.
-Referrals to other agencies such as the Department of Communities, Child Safety and Disability Services should be considered in these cases.
+This means that children under the age of 18 cannot apply for a domestic violence order against their parents or other family members.
+Referrals to other agencies such as the Department of Child Safety, Youth and Women should be considered in these cases.

 Police as applicants

 A police officer must investigate domestic violence if they reasonably suspect that domestic violence has been committed (s 100(1) DFVP Act).
-If, after investigation, the police officer believes that domestic violence has been committed, they may do any of the following:
+If, after investigation, the police officer believes that domestic violence has been committed, they must consider whether it is necessary or desirable to take action to protect the person immediately (and in the longer term) from further domestic violence, and what is the most effective action to take.
+They may do any of the following: